Top 5 Natural Skin Cleansing Oils

 Avocado (Unrefined) oil

-This oil is absolutely fantastic for those with dry, sensitive or mature skin, because it penetrates the deeper layers of the skin and is highly nourishing.
+This oil is absolutely fantastic for those with dry, sensitive or mature skin, because it penetrates the deeper layers of the epidermis and is highly nourishing.
 Avocado oil has a rejuvenating action that helps to repair surface damage on the skin, fights the signs of ageing, and helps to restore balance to red and painful areas.

 Among the many natural goodies it contains are vitamins A and E, which will also help to smooth and soften the skin, while the oil’s high concentration of fatty acids nourishes deeply.
 It also contains high levels of antioxidants, which help to prevent damage to the skin by fighting off free radicals.
 All-in-all avocado oil helps to create gorgeous, supple skin.